SPDUK/portfolio/content/blog/making-money-with-crypto/index.md

   - Does the coin actually solve a problem and need to be a new cryptocurrency?
   - [Is it a shitcoin?](https://www.youtube.com/watch?v=aBnWQRs1bPQ)
   - Do you think the coin will exist 1 year from now?
 Maybe 2 years?
 Check the list of popular coins from ~2 years ago and only a few very popular coins are still around.
+  - Does the coin have any utility by owning or staking it?
+Can you get any extra benefits by holding the coins long term?

+### Step 3 - Actually investing

+So we've found a project, it has a good team, a nice project roadmap and everything looks good for the future, so we're going all in...Right?
+It'll obviously 10x!

+Sadly no, we must stick to our budget, in the case of NFTs, if you get into a mint drop they typically have a limit per user.

+If you can afford to buy as many as possible, do so, otherwise you can check the queue (if there is one) or judge the demand before buying.
+If there's high demand you can visibly see, buy as many as possible and immediately recover your buy-in for all the NFT purchases if possible.

+For example with NFTs:

+- Pay $500 for 5 NFTs
+- List one (or 2) at a total value of $500
+- Hold the other 3, guilt free.

+This makes it really easy to "HODL" for maximum profits, as there's less of a sinking feeling when prices can drop by thousands of dollars over night.

+You can apply the same method to coins and other tradables too, if you can sell off when a pump happens to recover 100% of your initial investment you're then in the clear for the rest.
+This goes back to step 1 of not losing any money, ever.
+It's very safe and you could miss out on some profits, but you will never go down in net worth, which is more favorable for me personally.

+But how do you get maximum profits?
+Sadly that's very heard to figure out, it's party luck mixed with keeping a pulse on what's going on with the project.
+Selling a rare can be really hard as the discoverability is much lower than selling a "floor" NFT which will be listed as the cheapest.

+**For NFTs:**
+ - Regularly check the floor price of the set
+ - Check the floor of your specific rarity, e.g if you have a rare t-shirt then check the floor price for that t-shirt regularly
+ - Always list your NFT for sale, if it's not *really* for sale then put it at an absurd or very high price so you can instantly go back and buy 2 more of the same thing, always give people a chance to make you rich.
+ - Keep an eye on the discord and the overall hype levels, are people still interested and buying?
+How is the roadmap going?
+Have they released any decent utility so far?
+   - You'll find that prices can dump after a letdown utility release and pump when a good utility release happens, an ideal time to buy/flip/sell!
+ - Find some whales in the community and see what they're doing

+**For games/coins**
+  - Similarly to NFTs, keep a pulse on the hype and sell when hype is high and buy when hype is dying down
+  - What is the realistic value of the coin?
+Typically any community worth being in will have some sort of price/trading channel to chat in and people will figure out all this for you already
+    - If nobody has done the research for you and willing to share it, you can do a simple calculation of market caps, e.g if X had the market cap of Y it would be worth 5x more, so the realistic max value of X is 5x the current value when compared to a similar coin provding similar value, so taking some profits at 2.5-4x would be a good plan
+  - Does the coin have any utility to staking and holding it?
+What are the benefits?
+Will these benefits still feel enough if the coin tanks by 30-40%?
+  - If the game loses 50% of players, will you still feel like holding the coin?
+  - How is BTC/ETH doing in comparison to the current coin?
+Typically speaking, if BTC is up, everything else goes up, if BTC is down, everything else goes down.
+This is not true when a coin goes on a huge pump for a specific reason, e.g a huge announcement.

+### Step 4 - Enjoy the profits

+Hopefully these tips are useful, it is not a full "guide" as such as that is impossible, what is true today writing this might not be true 30 minutes from now, things change too rapidly in the crypto space.
+This is meant to be as more of a guide for things to look out for that I've seen on my crypto adventures.

+Remember to be careful and not get taxed on your gains if you can avoid it 😉, remember that tax avoidance is legal, tax evasion is not.

+As an aside, despite mentioning Gods Unchained as a good project showing all the signs of a good project to get involved with I do not own any $GODS and I also don't play the game outside of the brief time checking it out.